linkfang/little-tomato-support/README.md

 - Stop the session
 - If app is in foreground, when session ends, app will keep vibrating before user taps it
 - If app is in background, when session ends, app will send a notification as a reminder
+- 7 Themes to choose from
+- Random mode will randomly choose a different theme after each session
+- Keep screen on feature
+- Tutorial page

 ## Video Tutorial